Consoles

 Name |

-Name of the console in the primary and secondary languages. |
+Enter a unique name for the console in the primary and secondary languages. |

 Select Computer |

-Name of the computer where the Operator Console is installed.
+Select the computer where the Operator Console is installed.
 The selection list is populated from the System Component Group Computers. |

 Console Global Number |

-Possibility to allow remote users with the correct rights to control this Operator Console remotely while another user is logged in. |
+Activate this slider to allow remote users with the correct rights to control this Operator Console remotely while another user is logged in.
+This setting is not available for Remote Consoles. |

 Enable non-blocking sync |

-Activate this slider to enable non-blocking sync in the video viewers of this Operator Console. |
+Activate this slider to enable non-blocking sync in the video viewers of this Operator Console.
+This setting is not available for Remote Consoles. |

 Enable Smooth Playback |

-Activate this slider to enable smooth playback in the video viewers of this Operator Console. |
+Activate this slider to enable smooth playback in the video viewers of this Operator Console.
+This setting is not available for Remote Consoles. |

 Monitor Settings

-The administrator can configure up to four monitors that can be used in the specific Operator Console.
+Under the Monitor Settings tab you can configure up to four monitors that can be used in the specific Operator Console.

 Each monitor has the same set of settings: